fedezimm/holamundo/README.md

 # Example App
-This code is a basic NodeJs App using just the core library **'http'**.
+This code is a basic NodeJs App using expressJs